Coins of the pound sterling: Slang and everyday usage

 Some pre-decimalisation coins or denominations became commonly known by colloquial and slang terms, perhaps the most well known being bob for a shilling, and quid for a pound.
 A farthing was a mag, a silver threepence was a joey and the later nickel-brass threepence was called a threepenny bit (/ˈθrʌpni/ or /ˈθrɛpni/ bit, i.e. thrup'ny or threp'ny bit – the apostrophe was pronounced on a scale from full "e" down to complete omission); a sixpence was a tanner, the two-shilling coin or florin was a two-bob bit.
 Bob is still used in phrases such as "earn/worth a bob or two", and "bob‐a‐job week".
+A rhyme, with several variations and sung to the tune of 'Rule Britannia', was: "Rule Britannia, two tanners make a bob, three make eighteen pence, and four two bob".

 The two shillings and sixpence coin or half-crown was a half-dollar, also sometimes referred to as two and a kick.
 A value of two pence was universally pronounced /ˈtʌpəns/ tuppence, a usage which is still heard today, especially among older people.
 The unaccented suffix "-pence", pronounced /pəns/, was similarly appended to the other numbers up to twelve; thus "fourpence", "sixpence-three-farthings", "twelvepence-ha'penny", but "eighteen pence" would usually be said "one-and-six".

 Quid remains as popular slang for one or more pounds to this day in Britain in the form "a quid" and then "two quid", and so on.
 Similarly, in some parts of the country, bob continued to represent one-twentieth of a pound, that is five new pence, and two bob is 10p.

 The introduction of decimal currency caused a new casual usage to emerge, where any value in pence is spoken using the suffix pee: e.g. "twenty-three pee" or, in the early years, "two-and-a-half pee" rather than the previous "tuppence-ha'penny".
 Amounts over a pound are normally spoken thus: "five pounds forty".
 A value with less than ten pence over the pound is sometimes spoken like this: "one pound and a penny", "three pounds and fourpence".
 The slang term "bit" has almost disappeared from use completely, although in Scotland a fifty pence is sometimes referred to as a "ten bob bit".
 Decimal denomination coins are generally described using the terms piece or coin, for example, "a fifty-pee piece", a "ten-pence coin".